alexdeplov/alexdeplov.github.io/content/blog/2025/automatically-disable-wifi-when-ethernet-is-plugged-in-macos.md

 ---
-title: "Automatically Disable Wifi When Ethernet Is Plugged in Macos"
+title: "Automatically Disable Wi-Fi When Ethernet Is Plugged in macOS"
 date: 2025-11-12T14:33:35+01:00
 draft: false
+tags: ["macOS", "automation"]
 ---

 macOS has a long-standing bug that persists in macOS Tahoe.
 When I connect my MacBook to an external dongle with an Ethernet internet connection, it prioritizes the Wi-Fi connection.
 My Wi-Fi is very unstable, so even when connected to Ethernet, macOS refuses to use it.
 I set the Service Order to put Ethernet on top, but macOS ignores it.